CatManJr/CS336-notes-and-assignments-2025/README.md

 ```
 There is still a issue in my `RoPE module`.
 I modified it to run training in defferent bath sizes, but then it cannot pass the pytest by Stanford.
 To pass the pytest, the training script can only run with `batch_size = 8` & `batch_size = 1`

-### Update: Assignment 2 started.
-May 24 ☕
+### Update: Assignment 2 partly finished.
+May 31 ☕
 I am not going to run all the experiments neither as I do not have any GPUs myself.
 But I'll again try to implement all the problems to pass the pytest.
+(May 24, 2025)
+I imported my TransformerLM in [`assignment/assianment1-basics/cs336_basics`](https://github.com/CatManJr/spring2025-notes-and-assignments/tree/main/assignments/assignment2-systems/cs336-basics).
+And the tasks including Flash-Attention2 triton kernels are implemented and passed course pytest.
+Due to the lack of GPU, I haven't test my triton kernels.(May 31, 2025) I'm not sure if I would review and run them on GPUs in the future.
+All the code for the assignment is in [`assignment/assianment2-system/cs336_system`](https://github.com/CatManJr/spring2025-notes-and-assignments/tree/main/assignments/assignment2-systems/cs336_systems)
 ## Non-executable (ppt/pdf) lectures

 Located in `nonexecutable/`as PDFs